dftorresro/Forgery-Detection-with-Patchmatch-Algorithm/README.md

 ## Project Overview

-The core of this project is the Jupyter notebook `PF - IMA202a (v2.3 Patchmatch)` which contains the implementation of the Patchmatch algorithm—an efficient random search algorithm to find approximate nearest neighbor matches between image patches.
+The core of this project is the Jupyter notebook  which contains the implementation of the Patchmatch algorithm an efficient random search algorithm to find approximate nearest neighbor matches between image patches.

 This Jupyter notebook includes the following:
 - Detailed explanation of the Patchmatch algorithm.